Property Buying Process

 Like all services related to property and finance, you can get lucky finding a great service provider or you can go to our contact page and complete the form to connect with our team of professional solicitors to assist with your conveyancing.

-Step 5: Understand if this is a private treaty sale or an auction sale
+Step 5: Private treaty or an auction sale

-There are a few things to get your head around at this point, and they are associated with a private treaty, cooling off period, 66W and auction sale.
+If you are serious about a property and are likely to make and offer or go to auction, there are a few things to get your head around at this point and they are associated with a private treaty, cooling off period, 66W and auction sale.

-A private treaty sale means the property is for sale at an expected price (which can be negotiated) and an offer can be submitted to start the sale price negotiation.
+A private treaty sale means the property is for sale at an asking price (which can be negotiated) and an offer can be submitted to start the sale price negotiation.

 We have a team of professionals who can assist with the buying, negotiating and even represent you at auction.
 To connect with one of our team who can assist you with this process, please go to our contact page and complete the form.